 CRINGE! is a show about humiliation.
-After I hosted the show at the Monkey House in September of 2015, I quickly realized this has to be an ongoing thing.
-See the feature story in Seven Days, Burlington’s alt-weekly.
+See the feature story in Seven Days, Burlington, Vermont’s alt-weekly.

 Do you have a cringe-worthy story or embarrassing piece of student artwork to share?
 Diary entries, letters, mixtapes, songs: it’s all fair game.